 IRS Tax Credit

 2023 Brought new changes to the IRS EV tax credit program.
 No longer is there a 200,000 sales cap.
 Incentives will be based on production in North America and sourcing of battery materials.
-Qualifications have been updated as of April 18, 2023 and will change in future years.
+In 2024, more support for lower income buyers became available.
+Qualifications have been updated as of January 25, 2024 and may change in future years.

 Incentives exist for new cars, and used cars.

-To receive the full tax credit, you need a tax liability of at least $7,500 (this means the taxes you owe/paid for the year in which you bought your car need to total $7,500).
-For example if your total taxes paid for 2023 is $5,000 and your tax return in 2024 indicates you still owe $1,000 for 2023, you would only get a refund of $5,000 for your EV for a total tax credit of $6,000.
+To receive the full tax credit via a tax refund, you need a tax liability of at least $7,500 (this means the taxes you owe/paid for the year in which you bought your car need to total $7,500).
+For example if your total taxes paid for 2024 is $5,000 and your tax return in 2023 indicates you still owe $1,000 for 2023, you would only get a refund of $5,000 for your EV for a total tax credit of $6,000.
+New in 2024, is the ability to transfer the New or Previously Owned Clean Vehicle Credit to a registered dealer!
+Rather than getting the refund on your own taxes, you can transfer the credit to the qualified dealer and get the maximum credit as a discount on your purchase regardless of tax liability if you otherwise qualify.
 This is not tax advice, so speak with a tax professional to determine your possible tax credit.

 There are income caps for the tax credit as well as caps on the total car cost.